9Quid/WindowsServer2022-Lab/08-WSUS-and-Windows-Backup-Lab/README.md

 - WSUS saves bandwidth by downloading updates once and distributing internally.

-- Staged rollouts minimize risks of faulty updates.
+- Staged rollouts are critical for stability.
+Testing updates on a small, non-critical group of computers before deploying to the entire organization is a fundamental best practice to prevent widespread issues.

 - Always approve updates for Test group first before deploying to Production.

- #NOTES
+ # NOTES

 # WSUS Client Troubleshooting Checklist